 10. Harvard University

 In 2021, Harvard University’s federal funding increased to $625 million.
 This figure could have been even higher; however, the college’s leadership decided to decline coronavirus stimulus funding later in the year.
 Instead, the college decided to use its endowment as a funding source in later instances in 2020.
-An example of the kind of government funding that Harvard University has received in 2021 is a $2.8 million award from the National Science Foundation to help minority youth pursue STEM careers.
+An example of the kind of government funding Harvard University received in 2021 is a $2.8 million award from the National Science Foundation to help minority youth pursue STEM careers.
 USA Facts highlights that, in 2018, Harvard University gained the most significant federal grant of any US college.
-Best Colleges stated in 2017 that the college had the ninth highest research and development funding.
+Best Colleges stated in 2017 that the college had the ninth-highest research and development funding.
 247 Wall Street notes that in 2015, Harvard University gained the 14th highest federal funding of any college.

 9. Yale University

 New Haven, Connecticut

 In the 2021 fiscal year, Yale University’s grant and contract income increased by 4.8% to $877 million, with $669 million of this funding coming from the federal government (an unspecified amount also came from the Connecticut State Government.)
 And thanks to strong financial growth, in late 2021, the college decided to invest in a range of areas that would likely increase future government funding, such as building infrastructure and hiring new faculty members.
 The college’s government funding would have been even higher in 2020 and 2021, but the college decided to decline $28.9 million in coronavirus relief over this time.
 Best Colleges notes that Yale University had the 15th highest research and development funding in 2017.
 24/7 Wall Street states that the college had the 20th highest federal funding in 2015.